Penn State Penn State: College of the Liberal Arts

 Gettysburg National Military Park

-Applicants must also provide a résumé, one letter of recommendation from a faculty member (email is acceptable), and an unofficial transcript (it is not necessary to provide a certified official Penn State transcript).
-Statements of interest and transcripts must be received by Monday, February 6, 2023.
+Application Process: Applicants must have at least a 3.0 grade point average at Penn State University Park and have not graduated by the time of the internship.
+Applicants should submit a one-page statement of interest detailing why they would like to work at one of these national parks and how they think the experience will further their education.
+They must also provide a résumé, one letter of recommendation from a faculty member (email is acceptable), and an unofficial transcript (it is not necessary to provide a certified official Penn State transcript).
+Statements of interest and transcripts must be received by Monday, Jan.
+27, 2020.
 Letters of recommendation can follow.